chanido/blitzcache/README.md

 ✅ **Works with everything** - Sync, async, any data type, any .NET app
-✅ **Automatic logging** - Built-in statistics monitoring with one line setup (v2.0.1+) ✅ **Global statistics always enabled** - As of v2.0.2, the global singleton always provides statistics for monitoring
+✅ **Automatic logging** - Built-in statistics monitoring with one line setup (v2.0.1+) ✅ **Global statistics always enabled** - As of v2.0.2, the global singleton always provides statistics for monitoring ✅ **Top Slowest Queries** - As of v2.0.2, BlitzCache tracks and exposes the top slowest queries, making it easy to identify performance bottlenecks in your application

 ## 📋 Table of Contents